- Do you have a lot of passwords to manage?

 It is hard to think of anything we do that doesn't have an online "footprint!"
 But along with this explosion of online accounts, security experts warn "don't re-use your password for multiple accounts," and "make sure your passwords are long and hard to guess."
 Further, experts recommend changing your passwords regularly even when they are unique and strong.
 But realistically, how are we supposed to choose, store, and maintain tens if not hundreds of unique passwords?

-Cryptocurrency: Passwords, Passphrases, PINs, Keys, and SecretsThere are many choices in how we buy and store cryptocurrency and digital assets, and crypto-related accounts are responsible for just a subset of our entire fleet of passwords.
+How should you store your cryptocurrency passwords, passphrases, PINs, keys, and secrets?There are many choices in how we buy and store cryptocurrency and digital assets, and crypto-related accounts are responsible for just a subset of our entire fleet of passwords.
 Whether you use hot wallets, cold wallets, web-based exchanges, 2FA token generators, cloud accounts, and/or other mechanisms, you have accumulated at least a handful of passwords and other secrets along the way.
 You probably have all of the below:

 - Crypto exchange passwords (and 2FA recovery codes)